TinyTapeout/tinytapeout_www/content/guides/analog-discovery/_index.md

 There is a sample *WaveForms* workspace that is ready to use that can
-   * talk to the demoboard REPL over serial to setup the correct project;
+   * Talk to the demoboard REPL over serial to setup the correct project,
-   * drive the demoboard inputs to dynamically control the project;
+   * Drive the demoboard inputs to dynamically control the project,
-   * monitor and measure the ring oscillator and DAC outputs; and
+   * Monitor and measure the ring oscillator and DAC outputs, and
-   * graph the results and output CSV files with data.
+   * Graph the results and output CSV files with data.

 The purpose here is to walk-through the entire process while introducing various features of the AD3 and some of the ways to use it.
-If you just want the bullet point list of steps without any details, skip to the end of this page.

 ### WaveForms Installation